Skip to content

 Registering Without the Decorator

-If you prefer not to use decorators, you can directly use the registry.register() method.
+If you prefer not to use decorators, you can directly use the custom_processor_registry.register() method.
 This is particularly useful when registering processors dynamically.

 API Reference

-For a deep dive into the DocumentChunker class, its methods, and all the nitty-gritty details, check out the full API documentation.
+For complete technical details on the DocumentChunker class, check out the API documentation.